krishnanlab/obnb/CONTRIBUTING.md

 cd NetworkLearningEval
 ```

-If you have done it before, make sure your fork is in-sync with the latest changes and pull the changes to you local copy
+If you have done it before, make sure your fork is in-sync with the latest changes and pull the changes to your local copy

 ```bash
 git pull
 ```

-Then, create a conda environment for developing `nleval` (this is not required, but is recommended to have an isolated development
+Then, create a conda environment for developing `nleval` (this is not required, but it is recommended to have an isolated development
 environment as it keeps the dependency versions clean)

 ```bash